-(2 credits, alternate years, consult department) (European/world history) A survey of the major events, characters and ideas of the European Renaissance, focusing on the political, social, economic, philosophical, literary and artistic themes of the period.
+(European/world history) A survey of the major events, characters and ideas of the European Renaissance, focusing on the political, social, economic, philosophical, literary and artistic themes of the period.
 Special attention will be given to Michelangelo, Da Vinci, Machiavelli, Erasmus and more.